Valkyrie006/Notes/OS.md

             remainder section
         }
         ```
+3. Turn Variable (Strict Alteration)
+    - User Mode
+    - Only for 2 processes
+    - Same as lock but instead of 0 or 1 we use turn == pid of process then only process run
+    - Mutual Exclusion is there
+    - Progress not guaranteed
+    - Bounded Waiting is there
+    - Portability is there
+4. Semaphore
+    - Semaphore => Integer variable
+    - Types of Semaphore
+        1. Counting Semaphore
+            - s can be any value (s = count of processes that can run at a time)
+            - For multiple process
+            - No mutual Exclusion
+            - ``` C++
+                // While entering critical condition -> wait, down, P
+                void wait(int s) {
+                    s--;
+                    // No resource available
+                    if(s < 0) {
+                        // Add process to blocked queue and sleep
+                    }
+                }
+                // While exiting -> signal, up, V
+                void signal(int s) {
+                    s++;
+                    if(s <= 0) {
+                        // Remove from blocked
+                    }
+                }
+                ```
+        2. Binary Semaphore (Mutex Lock)
+            - s can be 0 or 1 (initially 1)
+            - The wait operation only works when the semaphore is 1 and the signal operation succeeds when semaphore is 0
+            - Follows mutual exclusion
+            - Portability is there
+            - Busy waiting
 ### Producer Consumer problem
+- Problem:
     - We have a buffer of fixed size.
 A producer can produce an item and can place in the buffer.
-A consumer can pick items and can consume them.
-We need to ensure that when a producer is placing an item in the buffer, then at the same time consumer should not consume any item.
-In this problem, buffer is the critical section.
+A consumer can pick items and can consume them
+    - In this problem, buffer is the critical section